-Open until 3 am, and gloriously un-touched for most of its 40 years, Yuet Lee is a no-fuss kind of place that is popular with hungry locals, late night revellers and those working the late shift, like taxi drivers.
+Unlike most restaurants that stop serving at 11pm, Yuet Lee is open until 3am.
+Gloriously untouched for most of its 40 years, it’s a no-fuss kind of place that is popular with hungry locals, late night revellers and those working the late shift, like taxi drivers.

 It’s the place to come with friends when you want to share clay-pot chicken, salt & pepper squid or tender roast duck while sipping on a frosty Tsingtao beer.

 At the back of the menu is a list of rice plates, dishes so simple the chef can knock them out in 90 seconds.